 Step Four: When to Plant

 Perennials will do much better no matter what time of year you put them in the ground.
 In fact, fall planting or early spring planting is often best to allow their roots to go into or out of dormancy naturally.
 The main concern is to never allow their rooting system to go completely dry, or freeze.
-If planting in the summer, be sure to water well in a well draining soil to avoid the worst of transplant shock that may occur. .
+If planting in the summer, be sure to water well in well-draining soil to avoid the worst of transplant shock that may occur.

 Step Five: Plant Care